 - Support the development of innovation in the system in respect of relationship based practice

 - Support the implementation of the findings and outcomes of any safeguarding reviews, providing professional input to the development of any changes to existing models of delivery

 - Ensure that the voices of children, young people and their families are appropriately represented and heard in the work of the partnership.

 The above list is not exhaustive and the description and role of independent scrutiny is expected to evolve over time.

-Bexley’s current scrutineer is Nigel Richardson who can be contacted via Bexley S.H.I.E.L.D.
+Bexley’s current scrutineer is Jenny Pearce who can be contacted via Bexley S.H.I.E.L.D.